12 Famous St. Louis Foods That Locals Can’t Live Without

 10. BBQ Pork Steak

-While there is a distinct difference between the St. Louis and Kansas City styles of barbecue, both include a generous quantity of tangy, tomato-based barbecue sauce.
-And this St. Louis food is smothered in it!
-Beginning with pork shoulder steaks, the inexpensive cut of meat is seasoned and then smoked low and slow before being heavily sauced and served.
+While there is a distinct difference between the St. Louis and Kansas City styles of barbecue, both include a generous quantity of barbecue sauce.
+And this next famous St. Louis food is also smothered in it!
+Pork steak is seasoned, smoked, and slathered in tangy, tomato-based BBQ sauce.
+It’s messy, saucy, and oh-so-good.

 Fun Fact: At a rate nearly double the national average, St. Louis consumes more barbecue sauce per capita than any other US city.